Two people die in southern India as heatwave scorches region | Science-Environment

 Two people die in southern India as heatwave scorches region

-India's weather department has predicted more heat-wave days than normal between April and June this year.
-In the eastern state of Odisha, where temperatures touched 44.9 degrees Celsius (113°F) on Sunday, the highest recorded in April, at least two people have died this summer of sun stroke, said Odisha’s public health director Dr Niranjan Mishra.
+India's weather department has predicted more heatwave days than normal between April and June, when the monsoon will hit and temperatures usually fall.
+In the eastern state of Odisha, where temperatures touched 44.9 C (113 F) on Sunday, the highest recorded in April, at least two people have died this summer of sun stroke, said Odisha’s public health director Niranjan Mishra.

+In neighbouring Tamil Nadu state, a local politician was handing out fresh fruit, coconuts, and cold drinks in Chennai to help people keep cool.
+India's weather department has predicted more heatwave days than normal between April and June, when the monsoon will hit and temperatures usually fall.

-In the eastern state of Odisha, where temperatures touched 44.9 degrees Celsius (113°F) on Sunday, the highest recorded in April, at least two people have died this summer of sun stroke, said Odisha's public health director Dr Niranjan Mishra.
-In neighbouring Bangladesh, authorities re-opened schools on Sunday despite a heatwave sweeping the region, but have encouraged citizens to stay indoors during the day.
+In the eastern state of Odisha, where temperatures touched 44.9 C (113 F) on Sunday, the highest recorded in April, at least two people have died this summer of sun stroke, said Odisha's public health director Niranjan Mishra.
+In neighbouring Bangladesh, authorities again closed all primary schools across the country and educational institutions in almost half of districts including the capital as a severe heatwave saw temperatures climb above 43 C (109 F) on Monday.

-But for those who work outdoors, like rickshaw driver Mohammed Shameem, there is not much respite.
+But for those who work outdoors, like rickshaw driver Mohammed Shameem in Dhaka, there is not much respite.
 "It is too hard to work under the sun during a brutal heatwave.
 There are not many people who are coming out which means getting passengers is tough.
 But we have no option but to come out and work," Shameem said.
-(Additional reporting by Jatindra Dash in Bhubaneswar and Ruma Paul in Dhaka, writing by Shilpa Jamkhandikar; Editing by Michael Perry)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)